Harold Ramirez Player Props: Rays vs. Phillies

 - The pitching staff for the Phillies has a collective 9.4 K/9, the sixth-best in MLB.

-- His most recent appearance was on Thursday against the Chicago Cubs, when the righty tossed five innings, surrendering four earned runs while giving up seven hits.
+- His most recent appearance was on Friday against the Chicago Cubs, when the right-hander threw six innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.